Nablus olive oil soap | صابون نابلسي

 Wrapping

-After drying, bars are wrapped in vegetable-ink-printed compostable paper and sealed shut with pine sap glue.
+After drying, bars are wrapped in vegetable-ink-printed compostable paper and sealed shut with wheat paste.
 Finished bars are then packed into boxes and distributed.

 Further reading